Marina Grande on the Halifax

 Amenities

-Live Grande at Marina Grande on the Halifax.
+704 Available 09/01/20 Live Grande at Marina Grande on the Halifax.
 2 bedroom, 2 bath luxury condominium with granite countertops and breakfast bar, stainless steel appliances, Italian cabinetry, large pantry, stacked washer/dryer in unit, large walk in closets, double sinks in the master bath, jetted tub and separate enclosed shower.
-SPECTACULAR VIEWS of the Halifax River, Atlantic Ocean and Daytona Beach from your private balcony with dual access points.
+SPECTACULAR VIEWS of the Halifax River,and Daytona Beach from your private balcony with dual access points.
 Gorgeous resort style, 24-hour guard gated community with over 10,000 SF of amenities.
 LIVE GRANDE with a movie theatre, party room, fitness center, yoga/Pilates/dance studio, billiards room, game room, library, Wi-Fi throughout, 7 days concierge and two pools.
-More...
+More..